ArnaudSene/postgres-traefik-docker/README.md

 # Deploy Traefik, Portainer, Postgres & pgadmin with Docker using LetsEncrypt to manage certificates.

 In this guide we will

 - deploy [Traefik](https://traefik.io/traefik/) as a reverse proxy for Docker
 - deploy [Postgres](https://github.com/docker-library/docs/blob/master/postgres/README.md) & pgadmin for Docker
 - deploy [portainer](https://docs.portainer.io/) for Docker (manage containers in Docker)
-- run all containers on a Linux Ubuntu 20.xx hosted
+- run all containers on a Linux Ubuntu 20.xx
 - use [LetsEncrypt](https://letsencrypt.org/) for certification

 > **Required**: